tqazi002/122aFinalProject/README.md

 # 122A Final Project

 A Clear LCD Touchscreen Display.
+An embedded systems project

 The idea behind this project: